 If you did want an optical drive here’s one below that I found that was cheap yet very high quality.

 You can’t use that new PC of yours to its full potential if you don’t have a few peripherals(accessories).
 Here are a few peripherals that I would recommend you getting.
 Keeping in mind that this is a budget build I’m going to try to keep this cost low, but just like getting a TV with a console and a good stereo you still need to pay a significant amount to get these.
 The good thing is once you do get these, they will last you for a good deal of time before you need to upgrade.

 - 21. 5" Full HD (1920 x 1080) widescreen IPS display

 - And Radeon free Sync technology.
 No compatablity for VESA Mount

 This is the best 1080p budget monitor out there.
 Made by Acer, A very reputable company, this monitor is 21.5 inches in length and weighs about 4 pounds.
 For the price, you really can’t go wrong due to amazing color contrasts amazing brightness and the matte display.
 If you are looking to get a 1080p monitor on a budget this is the one to get.

-The Cool Master Storm Devastator Combo is probably the best budget keyboard and mouse you are going to find.
-One thing Cool Master knows how to do is make combo’s, and when you are getting an LED set that actually feels better than some $80 dollar combo sets that I’ve used then that says something.
-The keys feel very responsive and feel as though you are using high tier gaming keyboard.
+The Redragon S101 Combo is probably the best budget keyboard and mouse you are going to find.
+One thing Redragon knows how to do is make combo’s, and when you are getting an LED set that actually feels better than some $80 combo sets that I’ve used, then that says something.
+The keys feel very responsive and feel as though you are using a high-tier gaming keyboard.
 The mouse has different levels of DPI(How sensitive a mouse is) making this very customizable.
 I 100% recommend this combo set if you are on a budget.

 Operating System Options